2000030 - Advanced Principles of Toxicology

 Whether you’re a graduate student or professional looking to learn more about toxicology, the Advanced Principles of Toxicology course provides you with the most recent insights into the principles of toxicology and risk assessment.

 Just two weeks in length and instructed by experienced and highly-regarded faculty, this course helps you connect toxicology and risk assessment to your own work.

 About the Course

-We have brought together nine leading toxicology experts into one course to provide you with a unique opportunity to learn from some of the best toxicologists in the industry.
-They will take you through essential principles of toxicological hazard and risk assessment, supported by case studies and practical exercises that will allow you to apply concepts to your work assignments.
+We have brought together leading toxicology experts into one course to provide you with a unique opportunity to learn from some of the best toxicologists in the industry.
+They will take you through essential principles of toxicological hazard and risk assessment, supported by case studies and practical exercises that allow you to apply concepts to your work assignments.

 Is this course for you?

-This course is designed for professionals in industry, government, public health, food science or education.
+This course is designed for professionals in industry, government, public health, food science, or education.
 Learn how to interpret toxicology reports to better understand the effects of chemical substances on living organisms, assess the risk to human health and ecosystems, and develop policy, and risk management and communication plans.